zenna/halisi/docs/progress.md

 If the case where the prior distribution was a

 __How to abstract non-uniform distributions?__
+No thoughts yet

 __Cousot says Markov chains can be described in this framework, does this mean Church can?__
+No thoughts yet

 __Should Sigma rely on Clojure, or be fully self hosted.__
 Clojure implements Sigma rules, and are also callable from them.
 The first of these is necessary, any new language must initially be implemented in another.
 The latter, perhaps not.

 ## Conceptual Questions
-- What are the semantics of values in a Sigma program
-- Should I delineate between the pattern matching and the purely functional language?
+__What are the semantics of values in a Sigma program__ __Should I delineate between the pattern matching and the purely functional language?__
-- What does soundness really mean in this context?
+__What does soundness really mean in this context?__
-- What precisely is the relationship between the pattern matching and the probabilistic interpretation
+__What precisely is the relationship between the pattern matching and the probabilistic interpretation?__

 __What is a Sigma program in general.__
 The measure theoretic definition I gave in the UAI paper claims a Sigma program is a random variable, i.e. a function from some sample space to a value.